Skip to main content

 9. Configure Elasticsearch

-Magento 2.4.x relies on Elasticsearch by default.
-Proper tuning keeps catalog search queries under 50 ms.
+Magento 2.4.x depends on Elasticsearch for catalog search.
+With proper tuning, search queries consistently stay under 50 ms.

 JVM & Shard Settings